manogyasingh/manogyasingh/README.md

-high school student from Delhi, codes in the repos are learning projects.
+uni student somewhere in delhi